rischwa/eve-fast-fitting-assessment/CrestSharp/Readme.md

 ```

 ### Known limitations
-As said, CrestSharp still isn't fully ready for prime time, because it was created as a tool in the CREST API challenge.
+As said, CrestSharp still isn't fully ready for prime time yet, because it was created as a tool in the CREST API challenge first.
 There are a some endpoints not yet supported and also the implementation isn't what I would like it to be in some cases.
 It's also blatantly missing API documentation and larger test coverage.